seshnadathur/Revolver/README.md

 Repository containing code to:

-   - reconstruct pseudo-real space tracer positions by subtracting RSD through reconstruction (optional)
+   - reconstruct real space positions from redshift-space tracer data, by subtracting RSD through reconstruction (optional)
-   - apply void-finding algorithm to create catalogue of voids
+   - apply void-finding algorithm to create catalogue of voids in these tracers

 The tracers used will normally be galaxies from a redshift survey, but could also be halos or dark matter particles from a simulation box.